 - If needed, apply Tanglefoot around tree trunks to deter ants and other crawling insects

 Phone: (909) 387-2182

-NOTE: University of California Master Gardeners serving San Bernardino County are here to help you!
-Please do not hesitate to contact our helplines.
-Whether you have a question about how to save water in your landscape, make and use compost in your own backyard, or how to add an edible or two to your front yard, we're here to help!
+Whether you have a question about how to save water in your landscape, what's damaging your plants, how to make and use compost in your own backyard, or how to add an edible or two to your front yard, they're here to assist you!

 UCCE Master Gardeners offer Power Point presentations on a wide variety of topics within three areas (Sustainable Landscaping, Food Production, and Healthy Communities).
 Please select one from the list below and email MG Coordinator Dona Jenkins at firstname.lastname@example.org